 Your website often forms the bedrock of all your marketing.
 It’s where you send people to find out more, it’s where you carefully craft your copy to help people find you online.
 It represents who you are.
-As a marketing consultant, I’ve worked on many of my clients’ website, creating them from scratch, refreshing and in some cases just maintaining, so how do you create a great website in 2021 and what do you need to consider?
+As a marketing consultant, I’ve worked on many of my clients’ website, creating them from scratch, refreshing and in some cases just maintaining, so how do you create a great website and what do you need to consider?

 Know what you want to achieve with your website